mehtho/PPG-Preprocessing/README.md

 - `processed/`: Output directory
 - `raw_data/`: Raw data files from each device used in the data collection experiment.
 - `process.ipynb`: Main notebook for data preprocessing.
 The notes within document the dataset's preprocessing procedure.
+- `p-analysis.ipynb`: Notebook for pressure analysis, result in figures in the paper.
 - `classify.py`: A specific file for the classification method described in the paper.

 ## Contact